Airbus UK: Filton

 The Filton site is located on the former Bristol Aeroplane Company site, which was later used as the final assembly line for the British-built Concorde aircraft (the French-built Concordes were assembled in Toulouse, which is also now an Airbus site).

-Airbus Filton employs over 4,500 people in a variety of roles.
+Airbus Filton employed over 4,500 people in a variety of roles as of 2011.
 The site is responsible for the design of the wing structure, fuel systems and landing gear integration.
 Some manufacturing also takes place in Filton, including the wing assembly for the A400M.
 Aerodynamics work, research and testing is also carried out.
 In 2008, Airbus sold most of the component manufacturing activities on the Filton site to GKN, which continues to use these facilities to manufacture Airbus parts as a subcontractor.
 In 2011 Airbus announced the construction of a new office complex, referred to as the "Aerospace Park", at the Filton site.

 Broughton

 The current Airbus Broughton site was founded in 1939 as a shadow factory for the production of the Vickers Wellington and the Avro Lancaster.
 After the War De Havilland took over the factory and it was used to produce various aircraft, including the Mosquito and the Comet.

-Today Airbus Broughton employs over 6,500 people, mostly in manufacturing roles.
-The site is responsible for the wing assembly for all Airbus aircraft, with the exception of the Chinese A320s (these wings are assembled in China) and the A400M (assembled in Filton).
-Airbus wings are transported by Airbus Beluga or ship (in the case of the A380) to the final assembly lines at Airbus Toulouse.
+In 2011, Airbus Broughton employed more than 6,500 people, mostly in manufacturing roles.
+The site is responsible for the wing assembly for all Airbus aircraft, with the exception of the Chinese A320s (these wings are assembled in China), the A220 (assembled in Belfast), and the A400M (assembled in Filton).
+Airbus wings are transported by Airbus Beluga or Airbus BelugaXL to the final assembly lines at Airbus Hamburg Finkenwerder and Airbus Toulouse.